informatrix/informatrix.github.io/_posts/2016-01-13-Some-Thoughts-About-Design.md

 ### Culture

 ### Vision
 Even for high-tech company like Google or Facebook, are they driven by the geeks?
 I don't think the geeks can build a successful company.
 In my opinion, the vision about the world and their taste is most important for the company's grownth.
+To build a large and scale company, the vision is to search for a scalable problem and provide a scalable solution.
+And the techniques are the tools only.
+Without the scalable applications, the techniques would just be like a self-played toys.

-###
+### Ideas
+What's the ideas that can scale?
+Let's look at the current market.
+What prodcut would the customer be willing to buy?
+It should be either improving their happiness or their profit.
+For happiness, it can be arts product (luxurial ), entertainment product (xbox, toy) or, or utility device.
+The big question is about how to drive the market?
+Apple is a super example about how to drive the market by making good products.
+They are high-standard, high-funcitonal and high attracting.
+In another way, how to invent a new comsumer product is the big challenge.